PhilippEberl/data-stewardship/README.md

 ### *Wine quality*

 **Abstract**: Two datasets are included, related to red and white vinho verde wine samples, from the north of Portugal.
-The goal is to model wine quality based on physicochemical tests
+The goal is to model wine quality based on physicochemical tests.
+Both files are available as `.csv`.

+Number of Instances: red wine - 1599; white wine - 4898.

 Input variables (based on physicochemical tests):